 Now, I’ll bet there are sceptics out there reading this.
 Great!
 Hopefully you’re starting to challenge some of my statements – and rightly so.
 But let me tell you a little bit about what the research finds to kick-off some of your thinking on the topic … and you’ll have to forgive me – I might simply focus on my area of expertise (i.e., gender), however feel free to reach out if you’d like to learn more about other areas of diversity and I’ll do my best to support your exploration of the research here…

 Even at an interpersonal level, gender stereotypes can impact on the way we relate to men and women at work.
-A very recent meta-analysis (a process wherein lots of different studies on the same topic are analysed in a single study), shows that women who make direct demands (i.e., they behave in a more openly dominant way) risk being less liked by their peers when compared to equally dominant men, and – very importantly – this hinders their future hiring prospects.
+A very recent meta-analysis (a process wherein lots of different studies on the same topic are analysed together to produce a measure of an overall ‘effect’), shows that women who make direct demands (i.e., they behave in a more openly dominant way) risk being less liked by their peers when compared to equally dominant men, and – very importantly – this hinders their future hiring prospects.

 Now before you ask, “what about the men” [FYI the international day for men is on 19th November 2017], we know from the research that gender stereotypes can hurt men as well.
-One published paper shows that gender atypical job candidates, such as those male candidates who advocate on behalf of others, were evaluated as less competent overall and penalised during the hiring process.
+One published paper shows that gender atypical job candidates, such as those male candidates who advocate on behalf of others, are evaluated as less competent overall and penalised during the hiring process relative to more gender stereotypical male candidates.
 In other studies, we find that men are seen as ‘wimpy’ – characterised as ineffective and less deserving of others’ respect when depicted as successful in a female gender-typed job.
 I’ve also read a body of literature showing that men experience penalties for expressing their need for care-giving work arrangements.
 While men risk some penalties for gender-inconsistent behaviour, they can also reap some seriously great rewards from being successful within these types of roles which may explain the proliferation of research focusing on women’s experiences.